-

 - Moisture and corrosion levels

-This provides a reliable insight into the current condition of the coating system.
+This provides a reliable overview of the current state of the system.

 Identifying the Causes of Damage